Who We Are

 What would your last meal be?
 A soft pretzel from the mall and a bowl of pork ramen from Ramen Tatsunoya.

 Amy Inouye is LA’s book designer extraordinaire, with untold titles to her credit.
-She’s the Design Angel for Prospect Park, providing everything from cover design (Little Flower Baking, Who Wants Seconds, The Auntie Em’s Cookbook, Naomi Hirahara’s Mas Arai mysteries), to interior design and page layout, to creating advertising and marketing materials.
-Amy is locally famous for having saved the iconic 22-foot-tall Chicken Boy, aka the Statue of Liberty of LA; he’s now perched atop Future Studio, the Highland Park gallery and studio space owned by Amy and her artist husband Stuart Rapeport.
+She’s the Design Angel for Prospect Park, providing everything from cover design (Little Flower Baking, Hometown Pasadena, The Auntie Em’s Cookbook, Naomi Hirahara’s Mas Arai mysteries), to interior design and page layout, to creating advertising and marketing materials.
+Amy is locally famous for having saved the iconic 22-foot-tall Chicken Boy, aka the Statue of Liberty of LA; he’s now perched atop Future Studio, the Highland Park gallery and studio space owned by Amy and her artist partner Stuart Rapeport.

 5 Questions for Amy